Kshitij-1602/Kshitij-1602/README.md

 ## 🚀 About Me

 🎓 I am a Kshitij Mohanka, a Software Engineer at Oracle Cerner.
 I love developing websites and solving tricky problems.
- I have previously done internships and have gained a good exposure as a developer and a software engineer.

 -  👨‍💻 Currently I am working as a Software engineer .

 #### ⚡ My Interests Include: